Create career paths and solve your retention problems.

 7. Map Each Employee’s Career Path

+Now you can put your career paths program to work.
 For new hires, you will do this during onboarding.
-For existing employees, you will do this during performance reviews.
+And with existing employees, their managers will do this during performance reviews.

-During the career mapping meeting, you will discuss the employee’s goals and expectations.
-You will assess their performance.
-You will schedule ongoing training.
+During the career mapping meeting, managers should discuss the employee’s goals and expectations.
+That means you’ll need to train your managers if they aren’t already doing this.
+Managers will assess their performance.
+Make sure your managers schedule ongoing training.
 Include the career map in the employee’s files.

 Career Paths Are Dynamic

-Career goals are fluid.
-Employees discover new interests and aptitudes.
+Career goals can be fluid.
+Hopefully, professionals discover new interests and aptitudes.

-Your company may diversify or pivot.
-Stay flexible.
-Your Career Path Program will evolve.
-Review it frequently and update as necessary.
+Also consider your company’s roadmap.
+You may diversify or pivot.
+Stay flexible so your Career Path Program can evolve.
+In addition, review it frequently and update as necessary.

 Incorporate Your Program